 Polyglots is the Sixth Form Modern Languages Society.
 It holds talks approximately every half term on topics of broad linguistic interest and is aimed at both Sixth Formers and staff.
 If you would like to be involved in giving a presentation, please talk to your language teacher/Mrs Lupton who can help you decide on your title and scope of your talk.

-In November 2017, Fatma Berdous Majnoun presented a wonderful illustrated talk on 'The Berbers, the Tamazight Culture and the Amazight Language'.
+In November 2017, Fatma BERDOUS MEDJNOUN presented a wonderful illustrated talk on 'The Berbers, the Amazigh Culture and the Tamazight Language'.
 As this is her native language and culture, Fatma was able to provide a detailed, personal insight into this topic and wore traditional dress (as you can see in the video below) to show us an example of her culture.

 Click on the video link below to watch the talk.